baptisteArno/typebot.io/apps/docs/docs/faq.md

 ## How do I move my typebots from the old version to the new version?

 Because Typebot is built on a new infrastructure that allows maximum freedom and performance, you won't be able to migrate your typebots from v1 to v2.
-Rest assured, 1.0 bots will still be available (for at least 3 months).
+Rest assured, 1.0 bots will still be available.

 The best strategy is to keep your v1 bots in v1 and create your new bots on v2 😃